macvfx/p5ArchiveCheck/README.md

 - macOS
 - Archiware P5 installed locally
 - 'nsdchat' available at /usr/local/aw/bin/nsdchat
-## Troubleshooting
+## Known Issues
-- If the app reports missing P5 tools, reinstall Archiware P5.
+- If the file names contain commas then the resulting CSV file will be messy.
-- Ensure the folder is readable and not on a restricted volume.
+- If the app stays at 0% checking then quit the app and try again.